Where?

 Microtiter Plates

 A common and traditional application in medical labs is the performance of ELISA tests in medium to large scale.
-Modern, more efficient applications analyse 10, 20 or even 100 parameters, instead of only one in each well.
-This can save a lot of money and time.
+Modern, more efficient applications analyze 100, 200 or even 400 parameters, instead of only one in each well.
+This can save a lot of money, time and, foremost, plastic waste.
+Check this application note on spotting into MTP plates.
 The key technology enabling this is non-contact liquid handling.
 As our iONE spotters are equipped with three high-speed, linear, magnetic drives (XYZ), they are the preferred spotter for high-throughput production.
-This is because dispensing the liquid from above the wells (across at distance of 1 cm or more) yields poor spotting results, due to electrostatic charges residing on the plastic surface and flight paths that are too long.

 Biosensors